jennyluciav/DLNDF/notes.md

 * Have more flexibility than a vanilla neural network in terms of not being constrained to a fixed input/output size
 * RNN's allow you to operate over sequences

+### General Architecture and Code

+* TODO: Add a diagram of sample architecture here

 ### RNN Hyperparameters

 * Two main choices: cell type (LSTM, Vanilla RNN or Gated Recurrent Unit) and model depth/layers
 * In practice, LSTM's and GRU's perform better than Vanilla RNN's (choice is task dependant) (LSTM's more popular)
 * Some research suggests LSTM's converge faster and produce better results
 * Embedding sizes, for text, are generally between 50-200 but could even be anywhere up to 1000
+* Number of LSTM cells per layer: more is better, common numbers are 128, 256, 512, etc.
+* Number of LSTM layers: start with 1 and increase if underfitting
+* Batch size (number of reviews being fed into each training iteration): As large as you can hold in memory

 ### Embeddings and Word2Vec